LUMC/HAMLET/docs/source/installation.rst

    # Test if HAMLET can parse the example configurations
    pytest --kwd --tag dry-run

-   # Actually run the HAMLET pipeline and test all output files are correct
+   # Only run the HAMLET pipeline on the most complete example data, and
+   # investigate the output files.
+   # - SRR8615409/hamlet_report.SRR8615409.pdf, the PDF report
+   # - multiqc_hamlet.html, MultiQC report for all samples
+   # - SRR8615409.summary.json, detailed JSON file
+   pytest --kwd --tag test-hamlet-chrM

+   # Run the HAMLET pipeline for all tests
    pytest --kwd --tag functional